rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/manage-machines/supported-devices.md

 pre: "2. "
 weight: 235
 ---
-The following is the list of requirements for devices to be registered on rapyuta.io
+The following is the list of requirements for registering devices on rapyuta.io

 * Mandatory
     * Python >=2.7.8, <3